internal-page-background-header

 A CE marking (abbreviated from the French - ‘Conformité Européenne’) is a certification mark that indicates conformity with medical device standards for products sold within the European Economic Area.
 You cannot legally sell a device in the EU without this marking.

-Design dossier
+Design Dossier

-A term used in the European MDD (Medical Device Directive) but which does not appear in the new EU MDR (Medical Device Regulation) which comes into force in 2020.
+A term used in the European MDD (Medical Device Directive) but which does not appear in the new EU MDR (Medical Device Regulation) which came into force in 2020.
 It should be noted that the term ‘design dossier’ has now been replaced by the term ‘technical documentation’ in the EU MDR.

 DFM - Design For Manufacture